-Staff are reminded that, when travelling on mission, they are solely responsible for their own safety and for the safety of their personal effects and the money in their possession.
+- 101. Staff are reminded that, when travelling on mission, they are solely responsible for their own safety and for the safety of their personal effects and the money in their possession. - 102.
 You should therefore take all necessary precautions, e.g. by not carrying more cash than is absolutely necessary.
-You are advised to use a credit card and should visit the "Travel Advice" pages, e.g. http://www.fco.gov.uk/en/ to learn more about safety requirements in the countries to which you will be travelling.
-It is also a good idea to contact the Delegation in the country you will be visiting and follow their advice.

-The best way to travel is by public or shared transport (train, shuttle, official car or hired car with driver).
-The Agency strongly advises staff against using their own cars when going on mission (see Section 3.6).
+You are advised to use a credit card and should visit the "Travel Advice" pages, to learn more about safety requirements in the countries to which you will be travelling.
+It is also a good idea to contact the Delegation in the country you will be visiting and follow their advice. - 103.
+The best way to travel is by public or shared transport (train, shuttle, official car or hired car with driver), although staff needs to consider the safety of such means of transport.
+The Agency strongly advises staff against using their own cars when going on mission (see Section VI).
 If you do use your own car when on mission, you must use appropriate, safe and properly serviced vehicles and must comply with the relevant safety rules (rest times, highway code, etc.).